Altibase

-ALTIBASE is a hybrid database, relational open source database management system manufactured by The Altibase Corporation.
-The software comes with a hybrid architecture which allows it to access both memory-resident and disk-resident tables using single interface.
+Altibase is a hybrid database, relational database management system manufactured by the Altibase Corporation.
+The software's hybrid architecture allows it to access both memory-resident and disk-resident tables using single interface.
 It supports both synchronous and asynchronous replication and offers real-time ACID compliance.
 Support is also offered for a variety of SQL standards and programming languages.
 Other important capabilities include data import and export, data encryption for security, multiple data access command sets, materialized view and temporary tables, and others.

 History

 From 1991 through 1997 the Mr. RT project was an in-memory database research project, conducted by the Electronics and Telecommunications Research Institute a government-funded research organization in South Korea.
 Altibase was incorporated in 1999.